Anja585/pands-project2021/README.md

 ```
 Isolated points (little cicles) in boxplots are outliners - piece of data that is an abnormal distance from other points.
 Looking at the boxplot we can see there are not many of them, so they wouldn't have a large impact on the statistics.

-The below image of boxplots for each variable type shows petal length and petal width measures are the best indicators to use for determining the type of iris.
+The below image of boxplots for each variable type shows petal length and petal width measures are the best indicators to use for determining the iris type.
 ![alt text](https://github.com/Anja585/pands-project2021/blob/main/05_boxplot.png)
 ## Histograms
 Plotting the histograms using matplotlib.pyplot.